MateuszDabrowski/elquent/README.md

 - Cleans code, appends snippets, changes form code

 _ToDo:_
-- _Automated solution to upload created LPs to Eloqua_
 - _Change from two (one and two column) LP templates to just one modular template_
 - _When not recognized product name, try to find best matches from a list_